Understanding Jig & Fixture Design, Construction, and Equipment

 Jigs vs. Fixtures: What's the Difference?

-While jigs and fixtures work together, these are two distinct tools used in mass production processes.
-The two terms are often used incorrectly as synonyms but serve different purposes.
+While jigs and fixtures work together in mass-production processes, they are two distinct tools.
+The two terms are often misused as synonyms, but these two different tools serve different purposes.

 A jig controls and guides the cutting tool to work at a predefined location on a workpiece.
-Fixtures are used for supporting and locating a workpiece.
+Fixtures are used to support and locate a workpiece.
 Fixtures do not guide the tool on a workpiece like a jig.

-Jigs are typically lighter than fixtures, which need additional force to stand up to cutting force and vibration.
-While fixtures require clamping and accessories, a jig can be held or fixed to a table depending on the application.
+Jigs are typically lighter than fixtures, requiring additional force to withstand cutting force and vibration.
+While fixtures require clamping and accessories, a jig can be held or fixed to a table, depending on the application.

 Types of Jigs and Fixtures

-This section serves as a comprehensive guide to understanding the design of jigs and fixtures, and how each of these critical work holding devices operates in practice.
-Carr Lane Mfg.
-Co. has been a market leader in jig and fixture components for 70 years.
-Learn more about the various types of jigs and fixtures developed by Carr Lane Mfg.
-Co.
+Jig and fixture design is essential for successful machining operations.
+This section provides a comprehensive guide to understanding the design of jigs and fixtures and how each of these critical workholding devices operates in practice.
+Carr Lane Mfg. has been a market leader in jig and fixture components for 70 years, offering expert service and high-quality components to enhance machining processes.
+It's vital to understand the various components involved in the build to design an effective jig and fixture system.

-Figure 4-1.
-The three basic forms of tool-body construction are cast, welded, and built up.
+Figure 4.1 The three primary forms of tool-body construction are cast, welded, and built up.

 Cast tool bodies are made in a variety of styles and types.
 The most common casting materials for tool bodies include cast iron, cast aluminum, and cast magnesium.
-Cast materials occasionally found in specialized elements for tool bodies, rather than in complete tool bodies, are low-melting-point alloys and epoxy resins.
+Low melting point alloys and epoxy resins are sometimes used for specialized elements in tool bodies.

-Cast tool bodies can have complex and detailed shapes.
-Such shapes require fewer secondary machining operations.
-Cast materials dampen vibration.
-They are most often found in relatively permanent workholders; workholders not subject to drastic changes.
-Cast tool bodies have three major drawbacks: (1) they are not easily modified for part changes; (2) their fabrication cost is high; (3) they require a lengthy lead time between design and finished tool body.
+Cast tool bodies can have complex and detailed shapes, requiring fewer secondary machining operations and dampening vibration.
+They are often found in relatively permanent workholders that aren't subject to drastic changes.
+Cast tool bodies have three significant drawbacks: (1) they are not easily modified for part changes; (2) their fabrication cost is high; (3) they require a lengthy lead time between design and finished tool body.

-Heat distortion is the major problem with welded tool bodies.
-For best results, and to ensure stability of the tool body, welded tool bodies should be stress relieved before final machining and use.
-Be aware, however, this will add to the preparation lead time and cost, as well.
-Another problem with welded tool bodies is in the use of dissimilar materials.
-When a steel block, for example, is added to an aluminum tool body, it should usually be attached with threaded fasteners rather than by welding to the body.
+Heat distortion is the major drawback of using welded tool bodies.
+For best results and to ensure the stability of the tool body, welded tool bodies should be stress-relieved before final machining and use.
+However, this will add to the preparation lead time and cost.
+Another problem with welded tool bodies is using dissimilar materials.
+When a steel block, for example, is added to an aluminum tool body, it should be attached with threaded fasteners rather than by welding to the body.

-Built up tool bodies are the most common tool body today.
-These tool bodies are very easy to build, and usually require the least amount of lead time between design and finished tool.
-The built up tool body is also easy to modify for changes in the part design.
-Like the welded body, built up tools are durable and rigid, and have a good strength-to-weight ratio.
-Depending on the complexity of the design, the built up tool body may be the least expensive to construct.
+Built-up tool bodies are the most common tool bodies used today.
+These tool bodies are easy to build and typically require the least lead time between design and finished tool.
+The built-up tool body is also easy to modify for changes in the part design.
+Like the welded body, built-up tools are durable and rigid and have an excellent strength-to-weight ratio.
+Depending on the complexity of the design, the built-up tool body may be the least expensive to construct.

-Built up tool bodies are usually made of individual elements, assembled with screws and dowel pins.
-The built up tool body is often used for precision machining operations, inspection tools, and some assembly tooling.
+Built-up tool bodies are usually made of individual elements, assembled with screws and dowel pins.
+They are commonly used for precision machining operations, inspection, and assembly tooling.

-Preformed materials can often reduce the cost of machining tool bodies.
-These preformed materials include precision tooling plates, tooling blocks, risers, cast sections, and angle brackets.
-Other materials include ground flat stock, drill rod, or drill blanks, and also structural sections such as steel angles, channels, or beam.
+Preformed materials can often reduce the cost of machining tool bodies, including precision tooling plates, blocks, risers, cast sections, and angle brackets.
+Other materials include ground flat stock, drill rods, drill blanks, and structural sections such as steel angles, channels, or beams.
+Manufacturers can reduce labor costs by using preformed and standard parts when fabricating the workholder.

 Tooling Plates

-Tooling plates are standard, commercially available base elements used to construct a variety of different workholders.
-Like other fixturing elements, these plates come in several variations to meet most fixturing requirements.
+Tooling plates are standard, commercially available base elements used to construct various workholders.
+Like other fixturing elements, these plates come in several variations to meet various fixturing requirements.

-Rectangular Tooling Plates: Of all standard tooling plates, the rectangular ones, Figure 4-2, are the most popular.
-Their rectangular form works well for a wide variety of workholders.
-The plates come in a wide range of sizes, from 12” x 16” to 24” x 32”.
+Rectangular Tooling Plates: Rectangular plates are the most popular of all standard tooling plates.
+Their rectangular form works well for a wide variety of workholders and comes in various sizes to accommodate many processes.
+These options range from 12" x 16" to 24" x 32".
 Rectangular tooling plates are made of ASTM Class 40 gray cast iron, machined flat and parallel.

-Round Tooling Plates: Another tooling-plate variation is the round tooling plate, Figure 4-3.
-Round tooling plates work well on rotary or indexing tables.
-These tooling plates are available in 400mm, 500mm, and 600mm diameters.
-They are made of ASTM Class 40 gray cast iron, and have a series of mounting holes.
+Round Tooling Plates: Another tooling plate variation is the round tooling plate, as shown in Figure 4-3.
+Round tooling plates work well on rotary or indexing tables and are available in 400mm, 500mm, and 600mm diameters.
+They are made of ASTM Class 40 gray cast iron and include a series of mounting holes.

 Figure 4-3.
 Round tooling plates are ideal for rotary or indexing tables.